o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

   });
 ```

-One thing to mention is that the implementation of `RShell` reads the console output from the R files.
+One thing to mention is that the implementation of the `RShell` class reads the console output from the R files.
 So if a file wants to a pass a value back to the JavaScript, for example the output of a classification task it **SHOULD NOT ASSIGN IT TO VARIABLE** just print it the console.
 The best way to do it is to write:

 ```
 cat(yourVariable)